BeatScherrer/ogn-client-rs/README.md

 For the processing of the received messages a callback approach is used.
 This mitigates the responsibility of the client which should only be responsible for receiving and sending the data.

-## TODO:
-### Library
-- Make reading asynchronous
-- check for login status
-- check for connection status
-- add send status
-- add passcode generation

-### parsing
-- Make sure the lat/long conversion to coordinate is correct
-- create an example with a parser